 Once my application is approved, how long will it take to receive financial assistance?

-Once an application is approved, funds will be sent to your loan servicer.
-The California Mortgage Relief Program will work closely with the loan servicer to process payments quickly.
-This may require additional communication with the servicer and can take up to a few weeks to complete.
+Once an application is approved, the California Mortgage Relief Program will work closely with your loan servicer or county tax collector to process payments quickly.
 We are committed to helping homeowners as quickly as possible.

 My application was denied.
 Is there an appeals process?
 Can I re-apply?

-If your application was denied, you may submit an appeal by filling out the questionnaire in the Application Intake Portal.
+If your application for assistance was denied, you have up to 30 days after the denial to submit an appeal by filling out the questionnaire in the Application Intake Portal.
 The questionnaire will determine whether you may move forward with your appeal.
+When submitting your appeal, please include any documentation to support your appeal.

 You may also reapply for the program by submitting a new application.
 You can submit a new application by visiting CaMortgageRelief.org and clicking Apply Now.